nextflow-io/training/docs/nf_template/5_pipeline.md

     ch_adapters = params.adapters ? params.adapters : []
     ```

-Now you have all four input channels, you can add the `FASTP` process to your pipeline.
+Now you have all four input channels, you can add the `FASTP` process to your pipeline workflow block.

-Make sure to comment your code so you can recognise the process.
+Make sure to comment your code so you can recognize the process.

 !!! question "Exercise"